cakephp/upgrade/README.md

 The first command would run all the tasks at once on `/home/mark/Sites/my-app`, which is probably the way most people will want to use it.
 Additionally the second command would run the `skeleton` task on `/home/mark/Sites/my-app`.
-This command is not included in "all" as it is only necessary for apps.
+This command is not included in `all` as it is only necessary for apps.
 Plugins don't need it.

 It is recommended that you keep your application in version control, and keep backups of before using the upgrade tool.